renovatebot/renovate/docs/usage/reading-list.md

 ## Self-hosting Renovate

-If you're going to self-host Renovate then read:
+If you are going to self-host Renovate then read:

 - [Running Renovate](./getting-started/running.md)
 - [Self-hosting examples](./examples/self-hosting.md)